 You can’t train with the same grind of high volume as in the off-season.
 However, focusing on consistent training every week and small doses of high intensity will make you better.

 The science backs it, decades of experience have shown, and it’s practical to do.
-The only questions, is why aren’t you training smarter during the season?
+The only question, is why aren’t you training smarter during the season?